 And then, right after COVID, I decided to escape to the mountains for a while, and I couldn’t think of a better plan than living in the gorgeous ‘Land of High Passes.’

-Located at an altitude of 3,524 meters (11,562 ft), Ladakh is indeed blessed with an incredible topography that comprises hilly terrains, high-altitude peaks, vast stretches of cold desert, pristine lakes, and lush green grasslands.
+Located at an altitude of 3,524 meters (11,562 ft), Ladakh is indeed blessed with an incredible topography comprising hilly terrain, high-altitude peaks, vast stretches of cold desert, pristine lakes, and lush green grasslands.

 Needless to say, you’d need at least 3 to 4 days to explore all that’s there in and around Leh.

-While the above-mentioned ones are in closer proximity to the town, one can easily manage to do day trips to all those places.
+While the above-mentioned places are closer to the town, one can easily make day trips to all of them.
 However, there are other unmissable areas in Ladakh, which require overnight trips.

 1. Nubra Valley – Diskit – Turtuk – Pangong Lake (3 nights 4 days)